tim-brand/zigbee2mqtt-adapter-proxy/README.md

 ### Start

-You can start the service using the following command If you would like to run the application as a service, check the next section "## Install systemd service".
+You can start the service and check if it's running by using the following command.
 ```shell
 cd $WORKDIR
 npm start
 ```
+If you would like to run the application as a service, check the following section.

 ## Install systemd service